 Only twelve students will be invited to enroll with application review beginning on April 1st, 2019 and first offers of admission shared with applicants on April 15th, 2019.
 Enrollment commitments will be expected by May 1st, 2019.

 Financial need is not a consideration for admission to the Wendell Berry Farming Program.
 In combination with federal and state grant funding for which students may be eligible, Sterling will provide scholarship funding that fully covers the cost of tuition.
-There will be no tuition cost to any student, however, students will be responsible for the cost of room and board.
+There will be no tuition cost to any student, however, students will be responsible for the cost of room, board, and fees.

-Students and their families may elect to draw upon federal and private loans in order to pay for room and board costs, and Sterling College will assist families in navigating this process.
+Students and their families may elect to draw upon federal and private loans in order to pay for room, board, and fees, and Sterling College will assist families in navigating this process.
 However, no student will need to use student loans to pay for tuition.

 All applicants must file the 2019 – 2020 Free Application for Federal Student Aid (FAFSA) using school code 014991.

 Application review begins April 1st

 Notifications Sent: April 15th